Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 “You stiff-necked and uncircumcised in heart and ears!
 You always resist the Holy Spirit; as your fathers did, so do you.
 Which of the prophets did your fathers not persecute?
 And they killed those who foretold the coming of the Just One, of whom you now have become the betrayers and murderers, who have received the law by the direction of angels and have not kept it.”
 Acts 7:51-53

-One thing we can learn from the above is that no man - or nation - can ever earn anything from God because of who they are or what they do.
-To try to relate to God on the basis of works is to court judgment and death.
+From the above, we can learn that no man—or nation—can ever earn anything from God because of who they are or what they do.
+Trying to relate to God based on works is to court judgment and death.
 Everything we have comes by the grace of God alone, without any glory going to man.
 The purpose of Israel was not to bring glory to themselves.

-To answer that, we have to travel all the way back to the Garden of Eden.
+To answer that, we must travel back to the Garden of Eden.
 God created mankind to have fellowship with Him.
 It was to be a beautiful relationship.
 When Adam chose to rebel against God, that relationship was broken.
 God did not need man and could have ended things right there.
 But, in love and grace, God had planned a way to restore that relationship.
-Adam, as man's perfect representative, had chosen the path of rebellion.
-In order for relationship to be restored, a perfect, genuine human representative would have to choose the path of submission and obedience.
+As man's perfect representative, Adam had chosen the path of rebellion.
+For the relationship to be restored, a perfect, genuine human representative must choose the path of submission and obedience.
 In addition, for anyone to accept this new representative, the guilt of their past rebellion would have to be paid for.
 Wow, what a tall order!
 [In The Love Covenants course, we trace God working out His plan step-by-step.]

 What does this have to do with Israel’s purpose in the Bible?

-As part of this unfolding plan, God chose Abraham and made a covenant with him.
+God chose Abraham and made a covenant with him as part of this unfolding plan.
 God promised Abraham:

 "I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.”
 Gen. 12:3

-Notice very carefully that it was not God's intention to simply create one nation that He would choose to love.
+Notice very carefully that God did not intend to simply create one nation that He would choose to love.
 No, God wanted all the nations to be blessed.
 Abraham and his descendants would be the channel through which God could pour out His blessing on all people groups.
 God never intended to limit his attention or blessing to one group.
 As the plan of salvation was being worked out, this limitation was necessary for a period of time.

 Israel’s purpose in the Old Testament was two-fold.